jforrest602/_blog/Web_Requests.md

 - **DELETE:** Used to remove a resource from the server
 - **HEAD:** Similar to GET but retrieves only headers, not the body of the response

+## Importance for Blue Teamers

+Understanding web requests is a fundamental skill for security professionals because web-based attacks are a primary vector for malicious activity.
+Knowledge of web requests enable blue teamers to:

+### - Recognize Malicious Activity
+  - Web-based attacks like cross-site scripting, SQL injection, and cross-site request forgery try to exploit vulnerabilities in how web applications handle requests.
+Understanding the structure of HTTP requests and responses helps defenders spot abnormal activity indicative of these tyoes of attacks.

+### - Identify Vulnerabilities
+  - Knowing how web requests interact with a server and its applications allows security professionals to identify potential weaknesses in the way data is handled, including analyzing GET/POST requests.

+  - Understanding how data flows between client and server enables defenders to spot issues like unencrypted transmissions.

+### - Mitigate & Respond to Attacks
+  - During an incident, clear analysis of web traffic logs will help to understand the attacker's actions and vectors.
+It can assist in tracing the attack, identifying compromised areas, or determioning how the attack was delivered.

+  -   Analyzing request patterns, header manipulation, and other abnormalities can help to identify whether the attack is part of a broader strategy.

+### - Understand Attack Methods
+  - Many attacks leverage web requests to deliver payloads, execute malicious scripts, or manipulate a system.
+Knowledge of how web requests are crafted helps blue teamers understand how phishing, malware injection, and botnets operate in real-world scenarios

+### - Harden Web Applications
+  - To secure web applications effectively, defenders need to know how developers may inadvertently expose the system to attacks.
+This includes insecure use of cookies, improper request validation, or insecure session handling.

+  - Knowledge of how web requests are built and processed enables cybersecurity professionals to suggest coding best practices, such as validating inputs, using HTTPS, and implementing secure session management.

+### - Support Incident Response & Forensics
+  - When a breach or attack occurs, log analysis and packet captures are key tools for cybersecurity teams.
+Knowing how web requests look at different stages of an attack helps analysts reconstruct what happened and supports faster remediation.

+  - Web requests provide crucial evidence for forensic analysis, enabling professionals to attribute attacks and understand attackers' tactics, techniques, and procedures (TTPs).

+In summary, understanding web requests empowers defensive cybersecurity professionals to identify, block, and respond to web-based threats, while also helping them to secure applications and networks more effectively.